pulsar-edit/pulsar/packages/language-source/README.md

-# Source code support in Pulsar
+# Source code support in Lumine

-Adds basic comment, indent, and outdent patterns used as a fallback by all source files in Pulsar.
+Adds basic comment, indent, and outdent patterns used as a fallback by all source files in Lumine.

 Originally [converted](https://pulsar-edit.dev/docs/launch-manual/sections/core-hacking/#converting-from-textmate)
 from the [Source TextMate bundle](https://github.com/textmate/source.tmbundle).